netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    source of information that may deviate from the IANA registry as new values are assigned or some values are deprecated.

-   For the sake of consistency, better flexibility to support new values, and maintaining IANA registries as the unique authoritative source of information, when such an information is maintained in a registry, this document encourages the use of IANA-maintained modules.
+   For the sake of consistency and ability to support new values while maintaining IANA registries as the unique authoritative source of information, this document encourages the use of IANA-maintained modules as the single source of information.

    The following section provides a set of guidelines for YANG module authors related to the design of IANA-maintained modules.
 These guidelines